 MICROBREWERY: May produce or brew up to 60,000 barrels of beer.
 May sell to licensees.
 May NOT sell to the general public without a brewer's retail permit.
-May apply for an on-premises liquor license in or adjacent to the brewery.
+May have a restaurant in or adjacent to the brewery.
+Will require applying for an on-premises retail license.

 RESTAURANT - BREWER: Commonly referred to as a "brew pub" license.
 This license allows brewing of beer on-premises, as well as on-premises sale of liquor, wine and beer.
 The applicant must have a bonafide restaurant.
 The applicant may have up to five separate locations, and may produce 5,000 barrels of beer per location, not to exceed 20,000 barrels.